-When annotating, be systematic; we recommend annotating an entire class at a time (not just some of the methods) so that you don't lose track of your work or redo work.
-For example, working class-by-class avoids confusion about whether an unannotated type means you determined that the default is desirable, or it means you didn't yet examine that type.
-Start annotating classes at the leaves of the call tree - that is, start with classes/packages that have few dependencies on other code.
-Annotate supertypes before you annotated classes that extend or implement them.
-The reason for this rule is that it is easiest to annotate a class if the code it depends on has already been annotated.
+When annotating, be systematic; we recommend annotating an entire class or module at a time (not just some of the methods) so that you don't lose track of your work or redo work.
+For example, working class-by-class avoids confusion about whether an unannotated type use means you determined that the default is desirable, or it means you didn't yet examine that type use.

 Don't overuse pluggable type-checking.
-If the regular Java type system can verify a property using Java subclasses, then that is a better choice than pluggable type-checking (see Section 37.1.2).
+If the regular Java type system can verify a property using Java subclasses, then that is a better choice than pluggable type-checking (see Section 38.1.2).